Skip to main content

 Financial Need: The difference between the college's cost of attendance and the expected family contribution, minus any other financial aid received, is the student's financial need.
 Financial aid packages are based on the amount of financial need calculated or determined.

 Free Application for Federal Student Aid (FAFSA): A federal form required each year to apply for federal student aid.
 Forms are available online at FAFSA.gov.
-The information provided on this form is used to determine the student's expected family contribution (EFC), which allows financial aid offices to identify the types of aid the student is eligible to receive.
+The information provided on this form is used to determine the student's Student Aid Index (SAI), which allows financial aid offices to identify the types of aid the student is eligible to receive.

 FSEOG: Federal Supplemental Educational Opportunity Grant.
 This federal government program provides need-based grants to low-income college students and is administered through the school's financial aid office.